kjarosz/Cuda-Wndchrm/README.md

 however be sure that they are compatible with the CUDA Toolkit version that you are installing.

-This probably goes without saying, but just in case, the reader should be aware that CUDA is an Nvidia technology and works only on CUDA enabled cards from Nvidia.
+**Note** This probably goes without saying, but the reader should be aware that CUDA is an Nvidia technology and works only on CUDA enabled cards from Nvidia.
 While this library should work on most CUDA devices, only CUDA 7.5 has been used in its development; therefore, no guarantees are made for other versions of the library.
-If your target machine already possesses a graphics card with CUDA support, head over to Nvidia to download and install the [CUDA Toolkit](https://developer.nvidia.com/cuda-downloads).
+If your target machine already possesses a graphics card with CUDA support, head over to Nvidia to download and install the [CUDA Toolkit][].
 The software is available for windows as a standard installer, but it is also available on Mac and Linux.
 On Windows, simply running through the installation with all defaults will install the CUDA Toolkit properly; however, if you are installing on any of the other platforms, be sure to read Nvidia's documents on how to install the toolkit properly.

+### Nsight Monitor

-The CUDA Toolkit (or perhaps your graphics drivers) is likely to install software called Nsight Monitor.
+The [CUDA Toolkit][] (or perhaps your graphics drivers) is likely to install software called Nsight Monitor.
 This utility keeps track of your GPU and also supplies us with a debugger for our CUDA code if anything goes awry.
 Before continuing on with this project, there is a setting that must be changed.